Grammarly is world’s most well-known grammar and plagiarism checking system for good reason.

 Then, the service will ask about your writing skills.
 You again have three options to choose from.

-I chose work and advanced for myself.
+I chose work and advanced for myself, so it will focus on more nuanced mistakes like subject-verb agreements and more.
 Grammarly let me know what it could help me with and what typical mistakes people with my writing type and skill level tend to make.
 After that, I saved my settings and moved along.

 This is the point where Grammarly tries to sell you on their Premium plan.
 We will get into pricing later, but I will say that this is a little misleading when signing up specifically for the Chrome extension.